Download the regulatory disclosure (PDF, 0.7mb)

 Fixed Overheads Requirement | 302 |

-K-Factor Requirement (K-CMH + K-COH) | 42 |
+K-Factor Requirement | K-CMH + K-COH 42 |

 Basic Own Funds Requirement (the highest of the three rows above) | 302 |

-Own Funds Threshold Requirement (Higher of assessment of own funds for ongoing operations, or winddown, or PMR) | 401 |
+Own Funds Threshold Requirment (Higher of assessment of own funds for ongoing operations, or winddown, or PMR) | 401 |

 Total Own Funds Requirement (ICG + CPB) | 704 |